cuzmuc/findanimal/README.md

-# find all animal in image
+# find all animals in image
 ![](animal.png)